-Khloe Kardashian’s Ex Lamar Odom’s Post Rehab Crisis: Talks Of Getting His Wife Back [Video]
+Khloe Kardashian Ex Lamar Odom’s Post Rehab Crisis: Talks Of Getting His Wife Back [Video]

 A photo posted by Lamar Odom (@lamarodom) on

-However, now, Odom faces a new crisis in his struggle for sobriety.
+However, Odom faces a new crisis in his struggle for sobriety.
 Odom recently fired his sober coach.
-When his rehab psychologist, Dr. Kellie Delli Colli, came on the show to claim that his behavior was a “warning sign,” and Lamar reluctantly agreed.
+When his rehab psychologist, Dr. Kellie Delli Colli, came on the show to claim that his behavior was a “warning sign,” Lamar reluctantly agreed.

 But the doctor did say that it was good that he reached out and admitted to what had happened with his sober coach.